Global Methodist Church: History

-Due to the COVID-19 pandemic, plans to discuss and formalize the Global Methodist schism, including that of the Global Methodist Church, were delayed until 2022.
-In August and September of that year, the UMC General Conference is expected to vote on the proposal referred to as the "Protocol of Reconciliation and Grace Through Separation".
+Due to the COVID-19 pandemic, plans to discuss and formalize the schism, inclusive of the creation of the Global Methodist Church, were delayed until 2022.
+In August and September of that year, the UMC General Conference was expected to vote on the proposal referred to as the "Protocol of Reconciliation and Grace Through Separation".
 However, Reverend Keith Boyette, chairman of the Transitional Leadership Council of the Global Methodist Church, published a letter in January 2022 that expressed concern this General Conference would also be delayed.
 In February 2022, the UMC announced that it was examining again postponing the General Conference.
-Not wanting to wait for the General Conference to occur, some conservative United Methodist congregations left the United Methodist Church to become a part of the Free Methodist Church, a traditionalist Methodist denomination.
+Not wanting to wait for the General Conference to occur, some conservative United Methodist congregations left the United Methodist Church to become a part of the Free Methodist Church.

 The denomination launched on May 1, 2022.
 On 6-7 May 2022, leaders and delegates of the Wesleyan Covenant Association met in Avon, Indiana.
 They selected Jay Therrell of Florida as their leader, replacing Keith Boyette of Virginia, who will remain in as a member of the GMC's leadership.
 Also, they approved core beliefs and policies for the denomination.
 In September, a group of UMC bishops in Africa suspended cooperation with the Africa Initiative and Wesleyan Covenant Association after accusing the groups of working "to destroy our United Methodist Church" and attempting to raise the Global Methodist Church's profile.
+By July 2023, the Global Methodist Church reported 3,000 churches had joined the denomination.

+In September 2024, the GMC held its convening general conference in San José, Costa Rica.
+The nearly 1,000 delegates overwhelmingly ratified a new constitution and elected a set of bishops for the transitional period until the next general conference in 2026, at which point the denomination will begin holding general conferences every six years.

+From 2024 to 2025, violence occurred in Nigeria between United Methodists and Global Methodists.
+3 United Methodists were killed, and several buildings were damaged.

+In October 2025, the Global Methodist Church reported that there were now 6,000 congregations within the denomination.
+Many of these were from the 7,673 (as of December 2023) that had disaffiliated from the UMC, but many were also church plants, or others moving from other denominations.